Skip to content

-A contraindication is a specific situation (or medical condition) in which a drug, procedure, or even surgery should not be used because it may be harmful to the patient.
+A contraindication is a specific situation (or medical condition) in which a drug, natural remedy, medical procedure, or even surgery should not be used because it may be harmful to the patient.

-However, these medical circumstances have only been highlighted as there is limited research on how live cultures react with them.
-It is therefore recommended that live cultures are not taken in these circumstances unless with the advice of a doctor.
-We also suggest you contact providers directly for guidance on their products.
+It should be noted however, that these medical circumstances have only been highlighted as there is limited research on how probiotics react with them.
+The recommendation is therefore, that probiotic supplements are not taken in these circumstances unless with the advice of a doctor.
+We also suggest you contact the supplement manufacturers directly for guidance on their products.

-There are no known contraindications with medical drugs or supplements, however there are some considerations when taking live cultures with certain medications or supplements:
+There are no known contraindications with medical drugs or supplements, however there are some probiotic interactions that should be considered when taking certain medications or supplements:

-You may like further information on the following:
+You may like to read further information on the following:

-Healthcare practitioners see: Can I become addicted to live cultures?
+Healthcare practitioners can visit Probiotic Professionals to see: Can I become addicted to probiotics?